 India’s economic potential, democratic culture, and strategic importance make it a key player across a range of global challenges, including politics and identity, economic participation and innovation, technology and communication, environment and energy, and security.
-The India Initiative, a university-wide effort centered in the Edmund A. Walsh School of Foreign Service and its Asian Studies Program, builds knowledge and fosters dialogue around these and other issues of critical importance for India, the United States, and the world.
+The India Initiative, a university-wide effort centered in the Office of the Vice President for Global Engagement, builds knowledge and fosters dialogue around these and other issues of critical importance for India, the United States, and the world.

 Georgetown is already a leading institution for the study of India.
 Teaching on India has grown across Georgetown’s nine schools.
 More than 50 faculty members are currently doing work related to the country and teaching India-specific courses spanning 10 academic disciplines.
-The Asian Studies Program in the Walsh School of Foreign Service offers an M.A. as well as certificates at the graduate and undergraduate level.
+The Asian Studies Program in the Walsh School of Foreign Service offers a master of arts degree, as well as certificates at the graduate and undergraduate level.
 Building on these diverse strengths, the initiative supports research that brings together Georgetown faculty and colleagues at other institutions, and encourages student engagement with India through study abroad opportunities and student-to-professional dialogue.

 Educating Future Leaders about India